smallmedia/django-analytics-kits/README.rst

     python manage.py migrate

 4. Define your Google Analytics API service account and private_key in the Django admin section of the Analytics Kits.
+    If you want to know more about how to generate a private_key and a google service account you can read this [Google document](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)

 5. Create a model in your app to record the analytics results.
 This model should be inherited from `analytics_kits.models.AnalyticsResult`::